gcanti/fp-ts-contrib/docs/modules/Zipper.ts.md

 # modify (function)

-Apply `f` to the focus and update with the result.
+Applies `f` to the focus and update with the result.

 **Signature**